 Go Beyond Preparation

 When you are preparing for the IELTS you’ve got to go beyond the basic preparation.
-Deep analyses, devising strategies and a thorough study isn’t just reserved for boardrooms.
+Deep analyses, devising strategies, and a thorough study aren’t just reserved for boardrooms.
 You’ve got to do all of the above to beat the average.

 Challenges You will Face

 The IELTS listening test has many challenges that one might face and you might be likely to face one of these problems as well.
 But the good part about learning a challenge is that we can start preparing for it with a solution in the meantime of the exam.

 The accent can be any of the three types – British, Canadian, or Australian.
 All of them with their unique twang and pronunciation of different words.
 There are also some words that one needs to be familiar with.
 For example, the commonly used ‘naught’ isn’t very common in India.
 It could mean zero, failure, or nothing depending on the context.

 The listening exam is unforgiving in a sense because you can hear everything only once and once you’ve missed the information there’s no way of getting it back.

 The information in the audio is not straightforward.
 There are 4 sections out of which 2 are conversations between 2 or more people.
 In these conversations, you will find distractors or information changing as the audio progresses.

 You have to listen, read and write all at the same time.
 Yes, there is no respite until the audio clip is done.
 Extended periods of concentration are a must for acing this test.